leolivm/gofinances/README.md

 ## :bookmark: About the project

-**React Native - Expo application for the GoFinances project developed at Ignite @ Rocketseat.**
+React Native - Expo application for the GoFinances project developed at Ignite @ Rocketseat.
-Application made to control your finances in a practical way, adding your receipts and expenses by category and even having an informative graphic of expenses by category.

 ## 🚀 Technologies